mamert/iot-b/esp8266_mine/README.md

 Motion detection via external device, sound playback (PCM) and some blinking.

-For audio files, see https://nodemcu.readthedocs.io/en/master/en/modules/pcm/#audio-format
+This is intended to play mine sounds from Fallout 3 (licensed to Bethesda Softworks), downsampled to 8bit16khz - see https://nodemcu.readthedocs.io/en/master/en/modules/pcm/#audio-format